-Incoming coach Bernard Casoni had to do without Warsaw-bound Nikolić in 2015-16 – relying on talent such as Ádám Gyurcsó, produced by Vidi’s feeder team, Puskás Akadémia, founded by Viktor Orbán and based in his home village of Felcsút.
+Incoming coach Bernard Casoni had to do without Warsaw-bound Nikolić in 2015-16 – relying on talent such as Ádám Gyurcsó, produced by Vidi’s feeder team, Puskás Akadémia, founded by Viktor Orbán and based in his childhood village of Felcsút.
 With the rebuilding of the Sóstói Stadion, Vidi installed themselves there from 2016.

 Pipped at the post for the 2017 title at Honvéd, and making steady in-roads into Europe, Vidi welcomed the arrival of another Nikolić, Marko, a title winner as coach of Partizan Belgrade.
-Neck and neck with Ferencváros through the 2018-19 campaign, Vidi edged ahead to claim a third league title.
+Neck and neck with Ferencváros through the 2017-18 campaign, Vidi edged ahead to claim a third league title.

 Qualifying for the group stage of the Europa League, Vidi put in a creditable performance against Chelsea at Stamford Bridge and gained back-to-back wins over PAOK, achievements to stand alongside the Europa League run of 2012-13.
 The UEFA Cup final of 1985, however, remains in a class of its own.